dantmnf/MHC2/README.md

 **TL; DR: No way at reasonable cost.**

-Microsoft has a good tradition that trust hardware vendor over professional users.
+Microsoft has a good tradition that trusting hardware vendors’ marketing scam over professional users.
 This also applies to HDR displays.

 If your display claims to be HDR-capable, you can disable it by one of the following ways: